shubhs2060/Useful_guides/website_security.md

 ## Add Security for your Website
-- There are many ways that you can use to protect your websites from.
+- There are many ways that you can use to protect your websites from attackers.
 Here I am listing few of them

 - **noSniff MimeType**